Liu-group/AutoSolvate/docs/UserManual.rst

      - 'water'
      - NA
    * - Charge Method
      - Method that determines partial atomic charges.
 Available methods: 'bcc', 'resp'.
+Use 'resp' (quantum mechanical calculation needed) or 'bcc' to estimate partial charges
      - str
      - 'resp'
      - 'resp' only for open-shell system
+   * - Solute Charge
+     - Net charge of solute, the solvent box will be neutralized with Cl- and Na+ ions
+     - int
+     - 0
+     - NA
+   * - Solute Spin Multiplicity
+     - Spin multiplicity of solute
+     - int
+     - 1
+     - S >= 1
+   * - Solute Cube Size
+     - Size of the solvent box for Molecular Mechanics (Angstrom).
+     - int
+     - 54
+     - L >=20